getspams/spams-devel/swig/python3/README_dev_spams2.6_python3.x.md

 * `./mkdist [-h][-f]`<br/>
   make source distribution in `./dist`<br/>
-  -f (fast): avoid remaking the doc if it already exists
+  -f (fast): avoid remaking the doc if it already exists -py3 : for python3 compatibility (to do in swig/python3 directory)

 * `../mkdoc [-h] [-s] [-t]`<br/>
   make the doc in `./tmp-doc`, except if this directory already exists<br/>